GeorgesCoding/Chess/README.md

 	- Contains functions for move computations, move validity and helper functions for computations and checks.
  	- Includes en passant capture, castling, check, checkmate and pawn promotion.
 	- The majority of the functions rely heavily on array computations.
+	- Uses a minimax algorithm with alpha-beta pruning for the computer generated moves.
+	- Currently reaches a max depth of 3 in the search tree.

+4. ___Package.py_: Executable packaging script__
+	- First copies all necessary files into a temporary folder.
+	- Then edits the main files, _Main.Py_, _GUI.py_ and _Controller.py_ to include the resource_path function and replace the old image paths.
+	- This function allows the picture binary data to be read through the compiled python code.
+	- After will create a [version info resource file](https://learn.microsoft.com/en-us/windows/win32/menurc/versioninfo-resource) to be read by PyInstaller to include file information.
+ 	- Will then sign the file using Microsoft's [SignTool](https://learn.microsoft.com/en-us/windows/win32/appxpkg/how-to-sign-a-package-using-signtool).
+  	- Automatically deletes any unecessary files leaving only the executable in the curent working directory.

 #